Xylo what? Tar or Notar?

 Why is control of pyrolysis a key in the design of the NOTAR® ?

-Pyrolysis is the first step of any downdraft gasifier: At high temperature, pyrolysis breaks the biomass into charcoal, light gases and heavy gases (consisting mainly of Tar).
+Pyrolysis is the first step of any downdraft gasifier: At high temperature, pyrolysis breaks the biomass into charcoal, light gases and heavy gases (mainly consisting of Tar).

 Within NOTAR® gasifier, pyrolysis step is controlled independently of other reactions zones (combustion, reduction); as a result all biomass is effectively converted into tar free charcoal.
-With NOTAR® design, pyrolysis gases are destroyed (including all tar) in a combustion zone physically separated from the pyrolysis and controlled independently.
+Pyrolysis gases are destroyed (including all tar) in a combustion zone physically separated from the pyrolysis and controlled independently.

 As a result, reduction zone is fed with tar free reactants, producing a tar free syngas.

 Gasifiers convert solid fuels into syngas.
-However, gasification produces small amount of solid co-product that contain carbon.
-This co-product can be valorised as biochar or as light activated carbon.
+However, gasification produces small amount of solid by-products containing carbon.
+These by-products can be valorised as biochar or as light activated carbon.

-With its operation & maintenance services, Xylowatt manages these co-product for you.
+With its operation & maintenance services, Xylowatt manages these by-products for you.

 What is the difference between ashes and biochar ?

-Thermal conversion of biomass produces solid co-products; these contain various concentrations of mineral matters and carbon.
+Thermal conversion of biomass produces solid by-products containing various concentrations of mineral matters and carbon.

-- Ashes refer to solid co-product of complete combustion of the solid feedstock.
+- Ashes refer to a solid by-product from complete combustion of the solid feedstock.
 Ashes contain mineral matter initially present in the feedstock.

-- Biochar refers to solid co-products of gasification: Unlike complete combustion, mineral matters leaving the gasifier are linked to some carbon content.
+- Biochar refers to a solid by-product from gasification: Unlike complete combustion, mineral matters leaving the gasifier are linked to some carbon content.

 What is the maximum moisture content of the biomass ?